zulip/zulip-gci/tasks/user-guides.md

 ## Task Descriptions

-There are three types of task in this category, each corresponding to one of the Task Types below.
+There are two types of task in this category, each corresponding to one of the Task Types below.
 Let *feature* be the feature mentioned in the task that brought you here (if relevant).